awidesky/gdm/README.md

 ## Dependency Resolution

-Every provider is pinned to one concrete version before anything is downloaded.
-If you don't set a version explicitly (e.g. `GDM_GLFW_VERSION`), GDM queries the GitHub API for that provider's latest release tag and uses it, so a bare GDM setup always resolves to the newest `glfw`, `glm`, `glew`, etc.
+Every dependency is pinned to one concrete version before anything is downloaded.
+If you don't set a version(e.g. `GDM_GLFW_VERSION`) explicitly, GDM queries the GitHub API for that dependency's latest release tag and uses it, so a bare GDM setup always resolves to the newest version.

 The resolved version is baked into the naming of the downloaded sources: each dependencies live under `${GDM_EXTERNAL_DIR}/<name>-<version>/`, e.g. `external/glfw-3.4.0/`.
 Since the directory name encodes both the library and its exact version, several versions can sit side by side without interfering, and bumping a version simply downloads into a new directory rather than overwriting the old one.